 the annex of the ARP II report focus on the steps that States can take to improve the effectiveness of State-based non-judicial mechanisms, at both the systemic and individual levels.

 Events, Meetings, Etc.

 This section includes select events and other types of meetings in which OHCHR took part, and which can be made public.
 This list is not exhaustive, nor is it representative of the geographic reach of the project, which was global in nature (see

 ARP II Discussion Paper, pp. 7-8, 27-30 for details on the ARP II methodology).

 OHCHR is actively seeking to participate in events related to accountability and access to remedy for business-related human rights abuse.
 If you would like to notify the ARP team of, or invite us to, relevant events, or propose organizing an event with us, please contact

-2017 UN Forum on Business and Human Rights Session, Switzerland, November 2017
+Session at the 2017 UN Forum on Business and Human Rights

-Webinar on business perspectives on the role of State-based NJMs, 12 September 2017
+Webinar on business perspectives on the role of State-based NJMs

-2016 UN Forum on Business and Human Rights Session, Switzerland, November 2016
+Session at the 2016 UN Forum on Business and Human Rights

-The following questionnaires were made available to solicit input into the ARP I report.
+The following questionnaires were made available to solicit input into the ARP II report.